robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Encapsulating—_factoring out_—the thing which we wish to be able to vary is the key here.
 We may not currently be as concerned about cross-platform support as these authors were, but the principle is the same: factoring out code which we want to change independently is as good a strategy for code reuse as it is for abstraction.

 ^ As an example of this, let’s consider the data model for a hypothetical aggregating/bookmarking app.
+It already manages tweets, and now we want to add RSS to it as well.

 ---